Updated on December 23, 2024

 Other Alcohol-Related Liver Conditions

-Alcohol can cause other damage to your liver, beyond increasing your risk of developing cancer.
+Alcohol can cause other damage to your liver beyond increasing your risk of developing cancer.
 Other alcohol-related liver conditions include the following:

-• Alcoholic Liver Disease
+• Alcoholic liver disease

 • Alcoholic Hepatitis

-• Bile Duct Cancer
+• Bile duct cancer

-• Primary Sclerosing Cholangitis
+• Primary sclerosing cholangitis

-• Liver Failure
+• Liver failure

-About 26 percent of those diagnosed with liver cancer survive five or more years if the cancer did not spread beyond their livers.
-About 10 percent were alive after five years of their diagnosis if the cancer did spread to tissue or lymph nodes around the liver, and about four percent were alive five years after if it’d spread to other parts of the body.
+About 26 percent of those diagnosed with liver cancer survive five or more years if the cancer doesn’t spread beyond their livers.
+About 10 percent were alive after five years if the cancer spread to tissues or lymph nodes around the liver.

-Cancer treatment can increase the survival rate, however.
 The five-year survival rate for people diagnosed with early-stage liver cancers and who have a liver transplant is about 60 to 70 percent.

 Get matched with an affordable mental health counselor